12Shraddha/PySpark_Covid_Project/README.md

 # PySpark_Covid_Project

-implemented concepts of PYSPARK for the following exercises using COVID Dataset from Kaggle.
+Implemented concepts of PYSPARK for the following exercises using COVID Dataset from Kaggle.

 Exercise